 The firm’s problems kicked off in April when an internal audit revealed nearly $100 million in physical metals at its Miami facility could not be accounted for.
 Banks withdrew lines of credit on the news and a deal to sell the company’s assets was not completed in time to avoid a bankruptcy filing in November.

 Republic Metals’ considerable production capacity has been offline for three months now.
 Whether the plant and equipment will be purchased and put back into production remains uncertain.

-Buying appetite from investors remains well below what is was a few years ago.
-During the peak demand period, both Elemetal and Republic ran multiple shifts in an effort to keep up.
+Buying appetite from investors remains well below what it was a few years ago.
+During the peak demand period, both Elemetal and Republic ran multiple shifts to keep up.

 Should even a portion of that demand return to markets, the current production capacity will be swamped quickly.

 We would expect buyers to respond to higher premiums and delivery delays by opting for sovereign coins, such as American Eagles or Canadian Maple Leafs, instead.
 Prices would likely rise across the board for all bullion products, and some products may not be available in quantity at any price.

 Bullion investors should be aware of the lowered production capacity and plan accordingly.
 Any supply crunch and a corresponding spike in premiums could even present an arbitrage opportunity for those wanting to swap high-premium items into large bars.

 Capacity will eventually catch up.
 However, that process can take many months, perhaps even longer.
 People with plans to buy physical metal in the near future may want to move sooner rather than later.